wilmeragsgh/medium_image_transformation/README.md

-# Basic Image Transformations
+# Mid Image Transformations
-Shiny app for basic image transformation (negative,rotate,mirroring).
+Shiny app to allow the performing of the following tasks over an image in '.bmp' format:
+* Show it's metadata.
+* Show it's histogram.
+* Ecualize it.
+* Apply mirroring effect.
+* Transform it to it's negative.
+* Modify it's brightness and contrast.
+* Umbralization given a threshold.
+* Scaling and rotation of the image.
+* Nearest and bilinear interpolation.
+* Zoom in / out.

 ### Prerequisities